clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

-We will present two simple primitives to write concurrent (and interactive) programs in [Coq](http://coq.inria.fr/).
-We will show how to verify programs written using these primitive.
-Finally, we will stress the current limitations of our framework.
+We will present two primitives to write concurrent (and interactive) programs in [Coq](http://coq.inria.fr/), using the concept of [promises](http://en.wikipedia.org/wiki/Futures_and_promises).
+We will also show how to formally verify programs written using promises.

 ## Primitives for concurrency
 To write an application doing inputs--outputs, we quickly need some sorts of non-blocking ways to do inputs--outputs.
 There are many approaches to do concurrency, for example: